danae-pan/Blog/my-blog/blog/Driver.md

 In addtion to the 'RICOH PCL6 UniversalDriver V4.23' vulnerabiltiy, this target is also vulnerable to CVE-2021-1675 aka PrintNightmare.
 Is it possible to elevate to SYSTEM privileges with this CVE?

-Loocking up this CVE on the CVE database, it is confirmed that there is a Metasploit module that if used, results in remote code execution as NT \AUTHORITY\SYSTEM.
+Looking up this [CVE on the CVE database](https://www.cvedetails.com/cve/CVE-2021-1675/), it is confirmed that there is a Metasploit module that if used, results in remote code execution as NT \AUTHORITY\SYSTEM.

 ### Task 11